 Is the Steam Deck LCD discontinued?

 Yes.
 The LCD 256GB model is no longer in production.
-Once existing inventory sells out, it will not be manufactured again.
+Once current inventory is gone, it's gone permanently.

 Will the Steam Deck price increase?